DataStax-Academy/ds201-lab04/intro.md

               <li><span class="scenario-objective">Create tables with different clustering columns</span></li>
               <li><span class="scenario-objective">Download and install Cassandra from a tarball</span></li>
             </ul>
-            Clustering columns are the columns that are part of the primary key, but are not part of the partition key.
-This exercise will help you understand how clustering columns affects queries and how you can filter rows with them.

             <a href='command:katapod.loadPage?[{"step":"step1"}]' class="btn btn-primary btn-cassandra">
               Start the lab
             </a>